oliviergob/aws-lambda-ec2-snapshots/README.md

 * [Gradle](https://gradle.org/install)

 ## Create your config.json
-* Clone the repository and copy config.json.sample to config.json
+* Clone the repository and copy config.json.sample to config.json in the root directory
 * Change the properties
   * region - the ascertain region you want the tools to be installed in
   * appName - the application name (used by the deploy script to name resources in AWS)

+## Configure ec2SnapshotTaker
+  * Copy config.json.sample to config.json in ./functions/ec2SnapshotTaker
+  * Change the properties
+    * REGIONS - comma separated list of regions to take snapshots in (will use default region if not configured or left blank)

 ## Run the init.sh script
 ```./init.sh```